 Isabeau leaves Tolkien's world with its joys and unavoidable sadnesses intact; just more richly detailed.
 That's why I've been such a devoted reader.
 My impatience to see a new love interest for Imrahil is only due to how he tugs at my heartstrings with every new chapter -- I don't want him to have to wait for two more years for even a chance at finding some joy with Hethlin, a woman in love with his nephew and soul-bonded to a half-elf who's not convinced that Valinor is the place for him.
 But I totally trust Isabeau & her collaborators to do right by him, and all the other characters they choose to draw in finer & more personal detail than Tolkien often did.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter nine eight two three as a four place number.
+In the field marked validation number, enter two five three six as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved